The ETF Fee You're Ignoring Could Cost You Hundreds of Thousands

 The reason one MSCI World ETF costs 0.12% while another one costs 0.38% has to do with replication and scale.
 Large providers with billions under management can simply spread costs across more investors.
 But the difference is also due to factors like replication method (physical vs. synthetic), fund domicile and tax treatment, currency hedging, distribution policy (accumulating vs. distributing), or ESG and thematic overlays—all of which affect management costs.

 Then there’s an additional layer most investors overlook: platform and custody fees, which many confuse with the ETF’s management fee.
-Some banks and brokers can charge an extra 0.2-0.3% of your total assets per year or even a fixed monthly fee using their platform.
+Some banks and brokers can charge an extra 0.2-0.3% of your total assets per year or even a fixed monthly fee for using their platform.
 These add up; for example, a friend of mine recently showed me on her BBVA bank investing platform an MSCI World fund that advertized 0.3% management costs plus 0.3% custody fees, which essentially behaves like a 0.6% TER ETF.
 That’s five times more expensive than a 0.12% option that is delivering the same stock market exposure.

 Even small per-transaction charges—like €1 per monthly purchase—are fine as long as they’re fixed.
 What you want to avoid is any percentage-based fee that recurs annually.
 As we’ll see below, paying for convenience can easily cost you a small fortune over time.